-In view of the Company's non-executive and independent nature, the Board considers it inappropriate for there to be a Remuneration Committee as anticipated by the AIC Code.
-The Company does not, and does not intend to, have employees or executive directors.
-Accordingly, the Board as a whole fulfils the functions of the Remuneration Committee.
+In view of the Company's non-executive and independent composition, the Board considers it unnecessary for there to be a Management or Remuneration Committee as anticipated by the AIC Code.
+Further, the Company does not, and does not intend to, have employees or executive directors.
+Accordingly, the Board as a whole fulfils the functions of the Management and Remuneration Committees.